freeCodeCamp/chapter/CONTRIBUTING.md

 2. By default, your [proposed changes should be compared with](https://docs.github.com/en/pull-requests/collaborating-with-pull-requests/proposing-changes-to-your-work-with-pull-requests/creating-a-pull-request-from-a-fork) [base repository: **freeCodeCamp/chapter**] [base:**main**].

-3. In the PR form, set a [descriptive title following the pattern](https://contribute.freecodecamp.org/#/how-to-open-a-pull-request?id=prepare-a-good-pr-title).
-A common pattern you mAY follow is: `_Type(optional scope): With a Thoughtful Title_
+3. In the PR form, set a [descriptive title](https://contribute.freecodecamp.org/#/how-to-open-a-pull-request?id=prepare-a-good-pr-title).
+A common pattern you may wish to follow is: `_Type(optional scope): With a Thoughtful Title_

     For example: **_feat(client): Send Email on RSVP Confirmation_**